-The Canal Corridor 100 Mile Endurance Run will be held on July 13 & 14, 2019.
-The race will start at Camp Tuscazoar in Dover, OH.
-Runners will run through existing portions of the exceptionally beautiful Zoar Valley Trail and Towpath Trail in the Cuyahoga Valley National Park, Cleveland, Akron, and Canton, Ohio.
-The course is FAST, FLAT, and SCENIC suitable for anyone looking to complete their first 100 miler or a seasoned veteran who is going after the 100 miles PR.
+The Canal Corridor 100 Mile Endurance Run will be held on October 8-9, 2022.
+The start and finish is in downtown Akron, Ohio at Canal Place, home to Missing Falls Brewery and R.Shea Brewing.
+Runners will run on the Towpath Trail in Stark, and Summit and Cuyahoga County.
+The race will run out and back in both the north and south direction, following a similar course to our first year of the event.
+The course is FAST, FLAT, and SCENIC - suitable for anyone looking to complete their first 100 miler or a seasoned veteran who is going after the 100 miles PR.
 Aid stations are staffed by experienced ultra runners in Northeast Ohio who will make sure runners receive proper aid and care.
-Profits from this event will be donated to the Conservancy for the Cuyahoga National Park, Canalway Partners and the Ohio and Erie Canal Coalition, non-profit organizations that oversee and help maintain the trail systems in Northeast Ohio.
+Above all, we strive to be inclusive and welcoming and work to make our region a better place to live for all.
+Profits from this event will be donated to the Friends of Stark Parks, Summit Metroparks Foundation Trails Fund, the Conservancy for the Cuyahoga National Park and the Ohio and Erie Canal Coalition, non-profit organizations that oversee and help maintain the trail systems in Northeast Ohio.

-The objective of this project is to provide a successful, enjoyable, safe and profitable race/run to help raise funding and awareness for trail preservation and to promote the Ohio and Eire Canal Corridor.
-It is the goal of this project to continue support for the CVNP Trails Forever Endowment Fund and also help provide funding to develop and enhance the canal corridor experience for visitors.
+The objective of this project is to provide a successful, enjoyable, inclusive, safe and profitable race to help raise funding and awareness for trail preservation, access to green space and to promote the Ohio and Erie Canal Corridor.
+It is the goal of this project to continue support for canal corridor trails and also help provide funding to develop and enhance the canal corridor experience for visitors so that all people can have the experience of just going for a run or experiencing the trails.

 A National Heritage Area